 The only box of cookies that hasn’t been cracked open yet is a new variety called Rah-Rah Raisin.
 The description says it’s a “hearty oatmeal cookie made with whole grain oats and packed with plump raisins and Greek yogurt-flavored chunks.”
 The somewhat healthy sounding description is probably the only thing that has saved this box from the kids.
 But once they’ve torn through all the Thin Mints and their cookie craving ramps back up again, the Rah-Rah Raisins will have to make a rah-rah run for it if they have any hope of surviving the week.

 The good news is that, at the rate we’re going, the Girl Scout cookie invasion won’t last long.
 By this time next week, the cookies will have been vanquished and their flattened boxes will be at the bottom of the recycling bin.
 The Samoas, Thin Mints, Rah-Rah Raisins and my beloved Trefoils will all be a distant memory.
 Now… if only my thighs would forget them, too.

 Gwen Rockwood is a mom to three great kids, wife to one cool guy, a newspaper columnist and co-owner of nwaMotherlode.com.
+To read previously published installments of The Rockwood Files, click here.
 To check out Gwen’s book, “Reporting Live from the Laundry Pile: The Rockwood Files Collection,” click HERE.